tuur/STPS/README.md

 * [NLTK 3.0](http://www.nltk.org/)

 ### Usage
-A very simple demo example is included, which classifies questions.
-Corresponding calls are given below.

 ##### LPHC classification
-The code allows classification of sets of trees (SOTS), as the similarity operator works on sets of trees.
-Usually sentences are represented as set containing only one tree, namely the parse tree of that sentence.
+The code allows classification of sets of trees (SOT).
+Sentences can be represented as a singleton containing only one tree, namely the parse tree of that sentence.
+In the toy example we classify phrases to be questions or no questions.

-To classify the set of unlabeled SOTS, stored in `example/unlabeled/unlabeled_trees.ptb`, using as positive examples the SOTS in `example/labeled/trees.sot` with their corresponding labels in `example/labeled/classlabels.labels` the following command is to be used:
+The following command is to be used to classify the unlabeled SOT, stored in `example/unlabeled/unlabeled_trees.sot`, using as positive examples the SOT in `example/labeled/trees.sot` with their corresponding labels in `example/labeled/classlabels.labels`:
 ```
-python lphc.py example/unlabeled/unlabeled_trees.ptb example/labeled/trees.sot example/labeled/classlabels.labels question sentence -projection 1 -output_hypotheses 'pos_hyps.out' -output_origins 'origins.out'
+python lphc.py example/unlabeled/unlabeled_trees.sot example/labeled/trees.sot example/labeled/classlabels.labels question sentence -projection 1 -output_hypotheses 'pos_hyps.out' -output_origins 'origins.out'
 ```
 As argument the label(s) of the positive class (here `question`), and those of the negative class (here `sentence`) should be provided.
 There are options for using the branch projection, outputting the positive hypotheses/patterns that were found, and the links that indicate which positive hypotheses/patterns were used to classify each unlabeled SOT (origins).